 What are some of the biggest money suckers when updating a house?
 Flooring is usually one of them.
 Especially when you’re on a budget.
 We had a choice: we could redo all the floors right away and…that’s it…or we could have beautifully painted walls and have money for extra things like faucets and cabinet knobs.
 I chose the latter.
 So then I had to start thinking about inexpensive ways to have an attractive floor until we could fit new floors into the budget.
 That’s how we came up with this DIY stained plywood floor!

 Unless, of course, I kept this super amazing carpet in…haha not…

-My inspiration for my whole house is Country French, a little glam and a little rustic.
+My inspiration for my whole house is Country French.
+A little glam and a little rustic.
 After scouring the internet and magazines for inspiration, I found a common theme throughout the floors: rustic, “dinged”, and full of character.
-I loved the imperfect look of the photos below, but I knew I wanted a dark stain.
+I loved the imperfect look of the photo below, but I knew I wanted a dark stain.
 Unless the plywood was in totally bad shape or the carpet was glued down, I didn’t see how it couldn’t work.

 To my relief the carpet wasn’t glued, just stapled, and the plywood was fine!

 We did a preview of the stain to see how it would look and I was getting giddy with excitement!
 This isn’t a full tutorial or anything, but really we just removed the carpet and staples, cleaned, stained, and finished off with a heavy-duty floor sealer.

 Isn’t it lovely?
 It turned out so well!
 The white on the floor is not part of it, just dust from the bathroom being tracked everywhere…whole ‘nother story…

 *Color is customizable

 *Beautiful, interim flooring